numerimondes/gacp/README.md

 # GACP - Git Add Commit Push

-A one-word command from Heaven for your terminal that saves you time ⚡
+A one-word command from Heaven for your terminal that saves you time — add, commit, and push all in one go.

 **GACP** is an intelligent Git automation tool that streamlines your development workflow.
 It automatically generates conventional commit messages and handles the full `git add`, `commit`, and `push` process — all in one go.